 Tractor Trail Of Protesting Dutch Farmers Snarls Traffic for Hundreds Of Miles

 Thousands of Dutch farmers rolled their tractors over highways to The Hague to protest a possible crackdown on nitrogen emissions from livestock and farming operations.
-The angry farmers snarled traffic for hundreds of miles in what has been called the Netherlands' busiest morning rush hour ever.
+The angry farmers snarled traffic for hundreds of miles in what has been called the Netherlands' busiest morning rush hour.

 Brightly colored rows of the tractors rolled slowly down main roads all morning on Tuesday.
 The Dutch automobile association ANWB says it recorded more than 700 miles of traffic jams at the peak of rush hour, mostly due to the protest.
 A map released by the group shows a sea of red traffic blockages: